LAB-UMK/ODT_GPU_Library/docs/INSTALL.md

 Newer GPUs (RTX 20xx/30xx/40xx/50xx) can use any of the 12.x or 13.x DLL versions.

+The library has been tested on the following NVIDIA GPUs: RTX 2050, RTX 3070, and RTX Pro 500 (laptops), as well as GTX 1080, RTX 3090, and RTX 4090 (workstations).
+Other CUDA-compatible GPUs should also work but have not been explicitly tested.

 ---

 ## Running the MATLAB Example